syncfusion-content/blazor-docs/blazor/common/html-attributes.md

 # Default HTML Attributes and DOM Events

-The Syncfusion Blazor UI components provide the most useful [public API](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.html) for component implementation and customization.
-Apart from this public API, the Syncfusion Blazor UI components can support the use of default [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) and [DOM events](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0) in the root element of its component.
+The Syncfusion&reg; Blazor UI components provide the most useful [public API](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.html) for component implementation and customization.
+Apart from this public API, the Syncfusion&reg; Blazor UI components can support the use of default [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) and [DOM events](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0) in the root element of its component.

 ## Using HTML attributes and DOM events in the input element

-The following is a list of Syncfusion Blazor UI components that use the standard HTML `input` element.
-You can apply the [HTML input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and DOM events directly to the input element used on these Syncfusion Blazor components.
+The following is a list of Syncfusion&reg; Blazor UI components that use the standard HTML `input` element.
+You can apply the [HTML input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and DOM events directly to the input element used on these Syncfusion&reg; Blazor components.

 * [SfAutoComplete](https://blazor.syncfusion.com/documentation/autocomplete/getting-started)
 * [SfCheckBox](https://blazor.syncfusion.com/documentation/check-box/getting-started)